Jet lag? We don’t know her. This in-flight skincare routine will make your skin look dangerously good.

 Once the lights are out, it’s time to whip out a face mask.
 [Disclaimer: You could absolutely mask with the lights on but you might want to give your neighbour a warning: a surprise sheet mask sighting could be terrifying.]

 On a long-haul flight, face masks come into a league of their own.
 Sheet masks deliver a hit of nutrient-dense serum to your skin; using this method, your face can absorb more product than it would with a standard serum application.
-Similarly, modeling masks allow your skin to absorb hydrating ingredients without risk of evaporation.
+Similarly, hydrogel masks allow your skin to absorb hydrating ingredients without risk of evaporation.

 Step 4: Take 10